chocolate-doom/chocolate-doom/README.md

  * Flat lumps are prevented from being mistaken as patches, at least when composing textures.
 This fixes a crash when loading any map with Sunder.wad (and who knows where else) spotted by JNechaevsky.
 If the flat lump name is unambiguous, though, then the one found is used, as Brad Harding pointed out.
 This fixes WOS.wad.
  * The ammo type is reset in `P_CheckAmmo()` when a weapon is removed (by the `TNTWEAPx` cheat) after Zodomaniac's report, so that even the chainsaw which consumes no ammo is removed properly.

+**Regressions**

+ * Crispy's own WAD autoload mechanism has been replaced by Choco's one, autoloading files from the `doom-all` subdirectory of the config directory.

 Crispy Doom 5.6 is based on Chocolate Doom 3.0.0 and has merged all changes to the Chocolate Doom master branch up to commit [`485b939b`](https://github.com/chocolate-doom/chocolate-doom/commit/485b939b9b01e00ab47cd34a9de4a4e901d96a33).

 ## Documentation